-During the month of April, media in top-100 markets, excluding Dayton, mentioned the University at least 183 times.
-The total perceived advertising value is at least $385,000.
+Media in top-100 markets, excluding Dayton, mentioned the University at least 148 times.
+The total perceived advertising value is at least $183,608.

-For fiscal year 2013 through April, media in the top-100 markets, not including No. 63 Dayton, have mentioned the University of Dayton at least 1,450 times.
-The perceived advertising value is at least $3.9 million.
-Those figures do not include media coverage of the NCAA tournament at University of Dayton Arena.
+So far this fiscal year, media in top-100 markets, excluding Dayton, have mentioned the University at least 992 times.
+The total perceived advertising value is at least $2.49 million.

 Leader in Higher Education

 University Business talked to Sundar Kumarasamy, vice president for enrollment management and marketing, about the university's tuition plan.
 University Business also quoted him about the University's bike giveaway program in the November issue.

 The Chronicle of Higher Education talked to Kumarasamy about a new program offering microscholarships to high school students to help them prepare for college.